trentm/django-markdown-deux/README.md

             "extras": {
                 "code-friendly": None,
             },
-            # Allow raw HTML (WARNING: don't use this for user generated
+            # Allow raw HTML (WARNING: don't use this for user-generated
             # Markdown for your site!).
             "safe_mode": False,
         }